-Allexanda Kotey, a former west London resident of Greek Cypriot and Ghanaian extraction, is one of four Brits who have been dubbed with the moniker “ISIS Beatles.”
+Allexanda Kotey, a former west London resident of Greek Cypriot and Ghanaian extraction, is one of four Brits who have been dubbed the moniker “ISIS Beatles.”

 The four British nationals traveled to Syria and took part in beheadings and executions of Western prisoners, according to reports.